 Drilling Tools International Corp.
-(NASDAQ:DTI - Get Free Report) was the target of a large decrease in short interest in the month of August.
+(NASDAQ:DTI - Get Free Report) was the recipient of a significant decrease in short interest in the month of August.
 As of August 31st, there was short interest totaling 109,700 shares, a decrease of 27.3% from the August 15th total of 150,900 shares.
-Based on an average daily trading volume, of 78,100 shares, the short-interest ratio is currently 1.4 days.
-Approximately 0.8% of the company's shares are short sold.
-Approximately 0.8% of the company's shares are short sold.
-Based on an average daily trading volume, of 78,100 shares, the short-interest ratio is currently 1.4 days.
+Based on an average daily trading volume, of 78,100 shares, the days-to-cover ratio is currently 1.4 days.
+Currently, 0.8% of the company's shares are short sold.
+Currently, 0.8% of the company's shares are short sold.
+Based on an average daily trading volume, of 78,100 shares, the days-to-cover ratio is currently 1.4 days.

 Institutional Inflows and Outflows